Undline/ForestFox/readme.md

 - **Vertical_Tabs** -> This is just like tabs, but instead of having the tabs side by side, they are stacked in a column. *Need a better name for this one*

-- **Chat** -> This widget creates a chat like enviroment.
+- **Chat** -> This widget creates a chat like environment.
 You can select if it's group chat or point to point.
 This has the option of allowing items such as GIFs as well as custom emotes depending on the provider.

 - **Wiki** ->

 - **Tiles** -> This widget is meant to take a collection of cards or posters and group them in the event you want to make a simple selection screen.
 This can be attached with a filter widget.

 - **Poll** -> This widget allows users to vote on a particular item.
-Inside UndChain you can have the option of classifying which type of user can paticipate within the poll in order to decrease false feedback.
-These polls are also have an experation; when the polls close only the results are shown.
+Inside UndChain you can have the option of classifying which type of user can participate within the poll in order to decrease false feedback.
+These polls are also have an expiration; when the polls close only the results are shown.

 ## Sub-Widgets

-These widgets are sub-compoennts to widgets while they can operate on their own are normally apart of another widget.
+These widgets are sub-components to widgets while they can operate on their own are normally apart of another widget.

-- **Reaction** -> This sub-widget provodes the ability to react to other widgets; for example reacting to a chat bubble.
+- **Reaction** -> This sub-widget provides the ability to react to other widgets; for example reacting to a chat bubble.

 - **Comment** ->

-- **Rating** -> This sub-widget is used as a means of identifying the type of content being viewed in regards to audiance type.
+- **Rating** -> This sub-widget is used as a means of identifying the type of content being viewed in regards to audience type.
 The content creator as well as the consumer of the content are able to post.

+- **Color Picker** ->

+# Multi-device control

+The goal here is to make a UI that can span multiple-devices seamlessly with the same look and feel.
+Not sure how this is going to be implemented just yet, but it should feel just like having another screen attached on the machine you are currently using.
+Possibly like a supped up controller of sorts, that is tuned for the device that its being projected on.
+Also, as a means of taking your work environment with you (although if your on a smaller display like a phone this may limit your abilities)